 - 1 large egg, at room temperature

-- ½ cup powdered sugar (2 oz, 57g), sifted
+- ½ cup powdered sugar, sifted

 - Add the flour mixture to the wet ingredients and stir until just combined.
 Cover the bowl with a plate or plastic and refrigerate the dough for 15 minutes.

 - Bake until the cookies are puffed and cracked, 8 to 10 minutes.
-Store in an air-tight tin for up to 5 days.
+The cookies will be soft.